sqlxpert/z-container-api-kafka-aws-terraform/README.md

     [terraform/iam.tf](/terraform/iam.tf?raw=true)
     in this repository, search for `"hello_api_maintain" =` to view a list of _AWS-managed_ policies covering the services and features used.
 Attach those policies to the instance role.
-It's not my trademark least-privilege, but it will do for a demonstration and it's better than `*:*`!
+It's not my trademark least-privilege work, but it'll do for a demonstration and it's better than `*:*`!

  4. Update packages (there shouldn't be any updates if you chose the latest Amazon Linux 2023 image), install Terraform, and install packages needed